-The bottom or foot of the base or arch (moulding around the door) is called the plinth of the building.
+The bottom or foot of the base, or arch (moulding around the door) is called plinth of the building.
 It can also refer to the lower support of furniture or the usually protruding masonry run that forms the platform of a building.

 10. Damp Proof Course(DPC)

 As the name suggests, DPC is a waterproofing material coated on the basement level to avoid surface water rising to the walls and the superstructure.